dahachm/epam.devops-hometask/10/HOMETASK.md

 ## 1. Find a utility to inspect *initrd* file contents.
 Find all files that are related to XFS filesystem and give a short description for every file.

-  **initramfs** (or **initrd** in earlier versions) - initial ramdisk image - is used as the first root filesystem that machine has access to and carries the modules needed for kernel to mount root filesystem and maybe some other drivers that can be needed for correct system start, but can't be embedded to kernel (because of free space issue or other reasons).
-The best thing about **initramfs** (or **initrd**) is that it can be rearranged by (competent) user for special system feateres.
+  **initramfs** (or **initrd** in earlier versions) - initial ramdisk image - is used as the first root filesystem that machine has access to and carries the modules needed for kernel to mount root filesystem and maybe some other drivers that can be needed for correct/customized system start, but can't be embedded to kernel (due to some reasons).
+The best thing about **initramfs** (or **initrd**) is that it can be rearranged by (competent) user for specific system features.

   **initramfs** is located in **/boot** directory: